Internal addresses in the Mandelbrot set and Galois groups of polynomials: Background

 The most important properties of parameter rays at periodic angles are collected in the following well known theorem; see \version{Theorems~\ref{Thm:ParaRayPairs} and \ref{Thm:Correspondence} and Lavaurs' Lemma~\ref{Lem:Lavaurs}}{\cite{Orsay}, \cite{MiOrbits}, \cite{Fibers2}}.

-\begin{theo}{Properties of Periodic Parameter Ray Pairs} \lineclear For every $n\ge 1$, there are finitely many parameter rays of period up to $n$.
-They land in pairs so that any two parameter rays of equal period are separated by a parameter ray of lower period.
-Every parameter ray pair $\RP(\theta,\theta')$ of period $n$ lands at the root of a hyperbolic component $W$ of period $n$, and the root of every hyperbolic component of period $n$ is the landing point of exactly two parameter rays, both of period $n$.
+\begin{theo}{Properties of Periodic Parameter Ray Pairs} \lineclear For every $n\ge 1$, every parameter ray $R(\theta)$ of period $n$ lands at the root of a hyperbolic component $W$ of period $n$, and the root of every hyperbolic component of period $n$ is the landing point of exactly two parameter rays, both of period $n$.

-The ray pair $\RP(\theta,\theta')$ partitions $\C$ into two open components; let $\wake{W}$ be the component not containing the origin: this is the \emph{wake} of $W$ and contains $W$.
+If $R(\theta')$ is the other parameter ray landing at the same root as $R(\theta)$, then the ray pair $\RP(\theta,\theta')$ partitions $\C$ into two open components; let $\wake{W}$ be the component containing $W$: this is the \emph{wake of $W$}, and it does not contain the origin.
 This wake is the locus of parameters $c\in\C$ for which the dynamic rays $R_c(\theta)$ and $R_c(\theta')$ land together at a repelling periodic point; the ray pair $\RP_c(\theta,\theta')$ is necessarily characteristic. \end{theo}

 Here a dynamic ray pair is \emph{characteristic} if it separates the critical value from the rays $R_c(2^k\theta)$ and $R_c(2^k\theta')$ for all $k\ge 1$ (except of course from those on the ray pair $\RP_c(\theta,\theta')$ itself).